mariohernandez/training/advanced-topics/card-variation.md

 <article class="card card__wide">
 ```

-Now with this new class available, we can do all kinds of changes to the card variation without affecting the original card.
-One simple change we can make to the **card\_\_wide** variation is changing the card's layout so the image is moved to the left and the rest of the content is moved to the right.
+Now with this new class available, we can do all kinds of changes to the card variant without affecting the original card.
+One simple change we can make to the **card\_\_wide** variant is changing the card's layout so the image is moved to the left and the rest of the content is moved to the right.

 #### CSS updates